surlab/Park_et_al/code/README.md

 - sklearn
 - seaborn
 - statsmodels

 ## Usage instructions

 ### Overview
 All code can be run through "scripts/main_analysis.py" that contains sections of code.
+In the Python IDE, navigate to scripts/ directory and open main_analysis.py.

 ### Input files
 The code expects to find 2 kinds of data files